Reserved Seating Policy and Procedure

 1 Obtaining Reserved Seating

-1.1 A counsel for a party before the Court may obtain two reserved seating passes for their client on the morning of the hearing when that counsel registers at the Registry.
+1.1 A counsel for a party before the Court may obtain two reserved seating passes for their client by submitting their request via the Notice of Appearance.
+Counsel must provide the name of each individual for which a seat is being requested.
+The morning of the hearing, counsel will receive their passes once they have completed the check-in process with the Registry.

-3.1 The doors to the Courtroom are opened 30 minutes prior to the start of a hearing both for persons with reserved seating passes and for the general public.
+2.1 The doors to the Courtroom are opened approximately 20 minutes prior to the start of a hearing both for persons with reserved seating passes and for the general public.

-3.2 A person with a reserved seating pass is required to show that pass to the RCMP Officer stationed at the front of the courtroom, sit in one of the rows designated as reserved by the Court Clerk and keep the reserved seating pass throughout the hearing.
+2.2 A person with a reserved seating pass is required to show that pass to the Commissionaire stationed at the Courtroom entrance, and keep their reserved seating pass throughout the hearing.

-3.4 A person who has left the courtroom must show the reserved seating pass to the RCMP Officer stationed at the front of the courtroom when they wish to re-enter the courtroom.
+2.4 A person who has left the courtroom must show the reserved seating pass to the Commissionaire stationed at the Courtroom entrance when they wish to re-enter the courtroom.

 For information on this policy and procedure, please contact: